 Fort Henry, Kingston, Ontario

-Originally conceived to protect Canada from a potential American attack during the War of 1812 and monitor traffic along the St. Lawrence River and Lack Ontario, Fort Henry was an active military post until the 1930s, though by the end it served only to house prisoners of war.
+Originally conceived to protect Canada from a potential American attack during the War of 1812 and monitor traffic along the St. Lawrence River and Lake Ontario, Fort Henry was an active military post until the 1930s, though by the end it served only to house prisoners of war.

 The fort was transformed into a "living museum" in 1938 and today is a significant tourist attraction, administered by Parks Canada.